The Best Sofas Guide

 The downside is that natural materials aren't great for people with allergies and that they are more difficult to clean.

 Sofas and Stuff has 12 stores in UK, or you can order online.
-They also got my attention because the springs and frames in their sofas come with a 'lifetime guarantee'.
+They also got my attention because the springs and frames in their sofas come with a 15 year guarantee.

 5. Tetrad (£1700+ for a 3 seater)